-Let us make some remarks regarding the proofs.
-In many analogues and variations of Minkowski problems, one can usually construct a functional on the set of convex bodies such that body which maximizes the functional turns out to be the solution.
-For these problems, it is usually easy to verify that the convex body maximizing the functional is a solution to the given problem, yet it is usually sufficiently harder to show the existence of the body maximizing the functional.
-Such functional, see Equation \eqref{GIP functional}, is indeed applicable to this problem.
-Yet, something opposite happens: it is easy to see that there exists a body maximizing the functional, but the maximizing body is not necessarily a solution, contrary to the case of when $\lambda$ is absolutely continuous in \cite{GIP}, for example.
+In problems of this type, one can usually construct a functional on the set of convex bodies such that the body maximizing the functional is a solution to the problem.
+For these types of problems, it is usually relatively easier to verify that the convex body maximizing the functional is a solution to the given problem, yet it is often significantly harder to show the existence of the body maximizing the functional.
+Such a functional, see Equation \eqref{GIP functional}, is indeed applicable to this problem.
+However, the opposite occurs: it is relatively easy to see that there exists a body maximizing the functional, but the maximizing body is not necessarily a solution.
+This is exactly the opposite of what happens when assuming that $\lambda$ is absolutely continuous, as in \cite{GIP}, for example.
 The difficulty lies in the interior part of the condition $u_j\in \interior{\balpha_K(v_{j})}$.

-We give two different proofs for the equivalence between the Discrete Gauss Image problem and the Assignment Problem.
-The main proof has the following structure.
-First we construct a sequence of absolutely continuous measures $\lambda_\eps\rightarrow\lambda$, which are weak Aleksandrov related to $\mu$.
+Our first goal is establishing the equivalence between the Discrete Gauss Image Problem and the Assignment Problem, see Theorem \ref{main}.
+We give two different proofs of this equivalence.
+The main proof, see Section \ref{Main section}, has the following structure: first, we construct a sequence of absolutely continuous measures $\lambda_\eps\rightarrow\lambda$, which are weak Aleksandrov related to $\mu$.
 Then we show the existence of a solution $K_\eps$ for the $\lambda_\eps,\mu$-problem under the weak Aleksandrov assumption.
-We then study the subsequence convergence of $K_\eps$ and find conditions on when the limiting body is the solution to the original question.
+We then study the subsequence convergence of $K_\eps$ and find conditions under which the limiting body is the solution to the original question.
 The last part relies on a generalization of the Birkhoff-von Neumann theorem and transportation polytopes.
-The second proof, for a special case of when both measures are equal-weight is given in section \ref{Alternative Approach}.
-It is shorter but more computational.
-It uses new computational results from recent works of Wyczesany on mass transport \cite{Wyczesany}.
-The connection here is not unexpected, as one can reformulate the Gauss Image Problem as a mass transport problem.
-Moreover, the results in \cite{Wyczesany} are advances (besides other things) on the well-known cyclic monotonicity condition introduced by Rockafellar in \cite{cycl}.